ether-camp/public/reputation.md

 We, as authors of the platform, want to change it.
 Loudest projects are not always the best.
 So, let's the innovative ideas and implementations win.

 ## Terms
-- Karma - points attached to some user identity to depict his reputation in the system.
+- Karma - points attached to some user identity to depict his reputation in the system
 - Kudos - voting power of user.
-Can be calculated as a linear function of *karma*.
+Can be calculated as a linear function of *karma*
+- User - anybody who is logged in to the system
+- Project (camp) - idea is the essence of innovation, the idea that seek to meet the reality is a project
+- Vote - transaction where user gives some of his available kudos to the selected project

-#### Motivation
+## Motivation
 The main goal of system is to create a community of experts which votes for the projects or any other content is trustful.
 All symmetric reputation systems are proven to be sybil-vulnerable.
 So we need to make a sybil creation unaffordably expensive or use some sybil-protection mechanisms.

 #### Actors